Make a perfect sensory bottle with these tips and tricks from a sensory bottle addict!

 - Not as sturdy as other bottles

 I have found VOSS bottles at these locations: Kroger or King Soopers, Wal-Mart (online and in store), Whole Foods, TJ Maxx, a few convenience stores, boxed.com, Target, and of course online at Amazon.

 They come either as glass or plastic.
 I’ve always bought plastic because once I add a liquid ingredient, a bottle starts to get heavy.
 The plastic bottles are going to be lighter for children to pick up.
 Glass works well for some people though.

 This Voss Water, 11.2 oz. is the smalles size and perfect for all ages.
-I highly recommended it for items with liquid.
+I highly recommended it for any sensory bottles that use liquid.

 Sparkling ICE Bottle

 - Can be found at many grocery stores